Arts

 Bright coloured art piece by Marta Djourina.

 Marta Djourina focuses in her practice on experimenting with lights, body, and time as a means of exploring what is or could be photography.
 For her exhibition “In Touch”, she covers the glass walls at the office of foryouandyourcustomers in Sofia with enlarged prints of traces, such as these she would smudge with her fingers on the self-made film negative when working in the analog photo lab.
 The new series of works involves the site employees by making colourful photograms akin to “portraits” of their favourite belongings.
 Marta’s work takes one more direction: she converts algorithms and notes made for the digital space into their analog version, thus probing their materialized presence.
-(Text, Art Curator: Viktoria Draganova)
+(Text: Viktoria Draganova, Art Curator)

 57th exhibition: Michaela Lautenschlager